Héctor Tobar is the author of

 You can write to me here.

-I've also written many essays and several hundred newspaper stories.
-These days, I write a weekly column for the Los Angeles Times, my hometown newspaper--my father used to deliver it.
+I'm the son of Guatemalan immigrants, and I've also written many essays and several hundred newspaper stories for the Los Angeles Times, my hometown newspaper--my father used to deliver it.

 Some years back, I got an MFA in Creative Writing at the prestigious fiction writing program at UC Irvine.